Communal House of the Textile Institute

 Communal House of the Textile Institute (also known simply as Nikolaev's House) is a constructivist architecture landmark located in the Donskoy District of Moscow, Russia.
 The building, designed by Ivan Nikolaev to accommodate 2000 students, was erected in 1929-1931 and functioned as a student dormitory until 1996.
-As of August 2008, parts of the building were leased as office space, while the main residential block was abandoned and gutted inside; the current owner, Moscow Institute of Steel and Alloys, plans to rehabilitate the dilapidated structure into a modern campus.
+After WWII it became a dormitory for the Moscow Institute of Steel and Alloys, which with Federal funding restored the building to its original appearance while upgrading the facilities between 2013 and 2017.

 Design

-The Communal House of the Moscow Institute of Steel and Alloys became the first solo project for 28-year-old Ivan Nikolaev of the OSA Group; the contract awarded to him was a part of a larger project that included three student campuses in (then) remote areas of Moscow.
+The Communal House of the Moscow Textile Institute became the first solo project for 28-year-old Ivan Nikolaev of the OSA Group; the contract awarded to him was a part of a larger project that included three student campuses in (then) remote areas of Moscow.
 The contract specification defined a modest maximum construction cost and building volume (50 cubic metres) per student.

 Nikolaev's principal design rule was a strict physical separation of common study space, public services (with cafeteria, showers and storage rooms) and the living space.
 Thus the building was H-shaped: a public services block connected a 200-metre long, 8-storey dormitory with a 3-story study block.
 Since all the students' possessions - from textbooks to day clothing - had to be stored in the lockers of the public services block, Nikolaev reduced dormitory rooms to sleeping space only.
-Initially, a standard sleeping cabin for two had a very small area, 2×2 metres, but 3.2 metres tall.
-It had no windows and was connected by the door to a long corridor running along the exterior wall.
+In the first design, a standard sleeping cabin for two had a very small area, 2×2 metres, but 3.2 metres tall, with no windows.
 Nikolaev attempted to compensate for the shortage of space with elaborate ventilation system.
-This proposal seemed too radical even for the Soviet avant-garde, and the cabins were increased to 2,7×2,3 metres with proper windows.
+This proposal seemed too radical even for the Soviet avant-garde, and the cabins were increased to 2.7×2.3 metres with proper windows.